RhodoResearchNetwork/rhodoresearchnetwork.github.io/docs/index.md

 **Rhododendron Research Network pages.**

 You'll find pages here relating to R-RN github managed projects.

-THese including the working taxonomic checklist and species notes pages, phenology app, and data repository.
+Details of these project's and their github repostitories can be found on the [projects page](/projects.md)

 **Links**